Tunisia

 Singaporeans can enter Tunisia visa-free for stays of up to 90 days.

-The information here only serves as a guide.
-Entry requirements and COVID-19 restrictions may change at short notice.
-Hence, you are advised to contact your travel agency or the Embassy of the Republic of Tunisia in Jakarta (email: tunjakarta@gmail.com), to ensure that you have accurate information for your specific purpose prior to departure.
+As entry requirements may change at short notice, you are advised to contact your travel agency or the Embassy of the Republic of Tunisia in Jakarta (tunjakarta@gmail.com) to ensure that you have accurate information for your specific purpose prior to departure.

 Safety and Security